pellcorp/creality-wiki/docs/config_overrides.md

 !!! note

-    For K1 Series (including Ender 5 Max), the pellcorp-overrides is located at /usr/data/pellcorp-overrides, but there is a soft link created to /root, so you scripts and the wiki will refer to pellcorp-overrides by the shorthand of `~/pellcorp-overrides`
+    For K1 Series (including Ender 5 Max), the pellcorp-overrides is located at /usr/data/pellcorp-overrides, but there is a soft link created to /root, so you scripts and the wiki will often refer to pellcorp-overrides by the shorthand of `~/pellcorp-overrides`

     The `moonraker.secrets` file is not versioned controlled.